stevensouza/camel/README.md

  * Note this project is configurred to deploy to openshift on a commit to the repo.
    * This application references MY_FIRST_NAME, and MY_LAST_NAME at http://localhost:8080/rest/hello.
 They are defined in application.properties.
 However either may also be overridden in an openshift ConfigMap and associating the ConfigMap with this application in openshift.
    * Note spring-cloud-starter-kubernetes was added to the pom in order to have spring boot recognize ConfigMaps.
+   * Centralized logging.
+Note the best way to do centralized logging is to configure docker or openshift.
+My code uses an appender that writes to papertrail (papertrail is like splunk).
+See logback-spring.xml for how the papertrail appender is configured.
+Note logback configuration is only there to configure for papertrail use and if we don't have an appender it doesn't have to be there.
+     * using docker for centralized logging.
+Note in this case the appender need not be used:
+        * docker run --restart=always -d    -v=/var/run/docker.sock:/var/run/docker.sock gliderlabs/logspout   syslog+tls://logs7.papertrailapp.com:20749
    * CorrelationId's are in the logs - This is accomnplished by adding spring-cloud-starter-sleuth to the pom.xml.
 Without any coding this will add applicaiton name,correlationId/traceId, and spanId to each log statement (see below for an example)
        * correlationId/traceId - is a unique id per request (same id even if multiple rest calls).
 It is used to track a request.
        * spanId - represents each service so even the spanId can change for each request (unlike the correlationId) as different microservices are called.
        * Example log statement: 2019-02-09 15:48:29.996  INFO [experiment3_rest,55d59f30f767ba4d,55d59f30f767ba4d,false] 13547 --- [nio-8080-exec-4] route.servlet.randomPerson               :  my log statement
 * Also uses fabric8 docker maven plugin (https://dmp.fabric8.io/) (easily add your applicaiton to a docker image and run it - see below).
 See experiment4 notes below for more details.
   * **mvn install docker:build**
   * **docker run --rm --name camel_experiment3_rest --hostname camel_experiment3_rest -p 8080:8080 stevesouza/camel_experiment3_rest**
     * Note --rm removes the container when it is stopped.
     * --hostname allows papertrail to identify the log with this name as opposed to the more crytpic containerid

 ## [experiment4_mongo](https://github.com/stevensouza/camel/tree/master/experiment4_mongo).
 Note to run the program you must first start mongodb and apache drill using the docker commands for each mentioned above.